 NIA Data Management and Sharing Guidance

-On January 25, 2023 NIH’s new Final NIH Policy for Data Management and Sharing will take effect, replacing the 2003 NIH Data Sharing Policy.
+On January 25, 2023, NIH’s new Final NIH Policy for Data Management and Sharing came into effect, replacing the 2003 NIH Data Sharing Policy.
 The policy requires NIH-funded researchers to submit a plan prior to award that outlines how scientific data from their research will be managed and shared.
 Upon approval, the plan becomes part of the terms and conditions of the grant award.
 To support implementation of the policy, NIH institutes and centers may provide institute-specific guidance, such as identifying preferred data sharing resources that are supported by the institute.

 NIH has separate policies on Genomic Data Sharing and Model Organism Sharing that fall under the umbrella of the larger NIH Data Management and Sharing Policy.
-NIA developed the Alzheimer’s Disease Genomics Sharing Plan that provides specific genomic data sharing guidance to NIA grantees conducting ADRD research.
+NIA developed the Alzheimer’s Disease Genomics Sharing Plan that provides specific genomic data sharing guidance to NIA grantees conducting Alzheimer's disease and related dementias research.
 For research related to these areas, investigators are advised to follow the appropriate policy.
 For all other NIA-funded research, follow the NIA-specific data sharing guidance outlined on this page.

 NIA-Specific Guidance on Data Management and Sharing